Azure-Samples/active-directory-b2c-node-sign-up-user-flow-captcha/README.md

 ## Key Concepts

-Captcha services are often used in authentication scenarios to protect against bots or other automated abuse.
-This sample demonstrates how to use Azure AD B2C user flows to utilize a captcha service during user sign-up.
+CAPTCHA services are often used in authentication scenarios to protect against bots or other automated abuse.
+This sample demonstrates how to integrate an Azure AD B2C sign-up user flow with a CAPTCHA service.

 Key components:

-- **reCAPTCHA** - a captcha service for protecting against bots and other automated abuse.
+- [**reCAPTCHA**](https://developers.google.com/recaptcha/) - a CAPTCHA service for protecting against bots and other automated abuse.
-- **Azure AD B2C sign-up user flow** - The sign-up experience that will be using the captcha service.
-Will utilize the [custom HTML/JS](https://docs.microsoft.com/azure/active-directory-b2c/customize-ui-overview) and [API connectors](https://docs.microsoft.com/azure/active-directory-b2c/api-connectors-overview) to integrate with the captcha service.
+- **Azure AD B2C sign-up user flow** - The sign-up experience that will be using the CAPTCHA service.
+Will utilize the [custom HTML & JavaScript](https://docs.microsoft.com/azure/active-directory-b2c/customize-ui-overview) and [API connectors](https://docs.microsoft.com/azure/active-directory-b2c/api-connectors-overview) to integrate with the CAPTCHA service.
-- **Azure Function** - API endpoint hosted by you that works in conjunction with the **API connectors** feature.
-This API is responsible for inter-mediating between the user flow and the captcha service to determine whether a user can successfully sign-up.
+- **Azure Functions** - API endpoint hosted by you that works in conjunction with the **API connectors** feature.
+This API is responsible for doing the server-side validation of the CAPTCHA challenge.

-This same pattern can be used for other Captcha services and with other API hosting services.
+This same pattern can be used for other CAPTCHA services and with other API hosting services.

 ## Create an API key pair for reCAPTCHA V2

-- Follow the [reCAPTCHA documentation](https://developers.google.com/recaptcha/intro) to create an API key pair for your site.
+- Follow the [reCAPTCHA documentation](https://developers.google.com/recaptcha/intro) to create an API key pair for your scenario.
 - Use your Azure AD B2C tenant as the **domain**: `<tenantname>.b2clogin.com`
 - You will receive a **site_key** and **secret_key**.
-The values of these are referred to as **`CAPTCHA_SITE_KEY`** and **`CAPTCHA_SECRET_KEY`** in the sample code.
+The values of these are referred to as **`CAPTCHA_SITE_KEY`** and **`CAPTCHA_SECRET_KEY`** in the sample code and correspond to keys used in client-side and server-side CAPTCHA API calls.

 ## Create a "CaptchaUserResponseToken" Custom Attribute